SueChear/RNASeq_pipeline/README.md

 sigs.df<-sigs.df[(sigs.df$baseMean>150) & (abs(sigs.df$log2FoldChange)>2.5),]
 ```

-keytypes same as columns, keys are values under each keytype.
+keytypes are same as columns, keys are values under each keytype.
 By simply using appropriate argument values with select we can specify what
 keys we want to look up values for (keys), what we want returned back (columns) and the type of keys that we are passing in (keytype), keytype has similar values
 between two datasets, in this case it is "ENSEMBL" where keys are similar to rownames of sigs.df
 ```